 Your surroundings can have a bigger impact than you think.
 If you have poor reception inside your home or office, but it drastically improves whenever you go outside, there’s a good chance the building is impeding your signal.

 If you’re outside and still can’t get good reception, try moving away from tall buildings, trees, and anything else that could cause interference.
 If you’re in a rural area, try moving to a higher elevation.
 It’s also common that crowds such as concerts, music festivals, or even downtown areas with major events in town can create stress on the wireless towers, limiting signal and data speed on your smartphone.

 Check for coverage issues in your area

-Before you drive yourself nuts trying all these steps, you can reach out to your carrier and ask if there are any coverage issues such as a downed tower or one under maintenance in your immediate area.
-You could also try your carrier’s Twitter to see if others are experiencing similar issues.
+Of course, it could be nothing to do with you at all.
+So before you drive yourself nuts trying all these steps, reach out to your carrier and ask if there are any coverage issues such as a downed tower or one under maintenance in your immediate area.
+You could also try your carrier’s Twitter account to see if others are experiencing similar issues.

 Perform a signal refresh